victor-aunon/django-bookr/README.md

  STATICFILES_STORAGE = 'django.contrib.staticfiles.storage.ManifestStaticFilesStorage'
 ```
 14. Add `{% csrf_token %}` to a form template that uses a POST method to avoid CSRF attacks
+15. Create form classes by extending *ModelForm* to build a form from a model